dsohith/Semantic-NLP-Filtering-for-Deep-Learning-Papers-in-Virology_Epidemiology/README.md

 ## Project Overview

-This project aim to address  filtering academic papers on **virology and epidemiology** that utilize **deep learning techniques**, particularly neural networks, from a large dataset retrieved through keyword-based searches.
+This project aim to address  filtering research papers on **virology and epidemiology** that utilise **deep learning neural network based solution**, from a large dataset retrieved through keyword-based searches.
 The problem with traditional keyword-based filtering is that it often returns irrelevant papers that mention but do not substantively apply these techniques.
 To overcome this, the project uses **Semantic Natural Language Processing (NLP)** techniques, specifically the **Sentence-BERT (SBERT) Transformer model**, to semantically filter and rank papers based on their relevance to deep learning applications in these fields.
 SBERT generates embeddings to measure the similarity of abstracts, allowing for more accurate identification of relevant papers.

 ### Key Features:
-- **Semantic Filtering**: Leverages NLP techniques to filter out irrelevant papers that do not utilize deep learning approaches.
+- **Semantic Filtering**: Leverages NLP techniques to filter out irrelevant papers that do not utilise deep learning approaches.
 - **Classification**: Relevant papers are classified into categories based on their method: `["text mining", "computer vision", "both", "other"]`.
 - **Method Extraction**: Automatically extracts and reports the specific deep learning method used in each relevant paper.